charlieschwabacher/gestalt/README.md

 the combination of their cardinalities determines how the relationship between their types will be stored in the database.

+In the example above the relationship 'user authored post' is represented with an arrow pointing out from `User` and in to `Post`.
+Because a user can author many posts, but each post has only one author, the arrow on the posts field of the User type is plural (`=`) and the arrow on the author field of the Post type is singular (`-`).

 A plural arrow also indicates that a field should be a Relay connection - Based on the directives in the example above, Gestalt would create `PostsConnection` and `PostEdge` types, and update the type of the `posts`